Hand Doctors Discuss Stress & Fingernail Problems

 Additionally, a study in the medical journal Archives of Dermatology found that stress reduces the body’s ability to retain water – leading to water loss and dehydration that can causing dryness and cracking of the skin and the fingernails.

+And, because stress interferes with the body’s cellular repair mechanisms, it means that any damage to the fingernails will not be as readily repaired.
 The changes in the body chemistry due to excessive duress can result in physical changes to the nails.
 People experiencing extreme stress have been known to develop white horizontal lines across the fingernail.
 Additionally, brittle, peeling nails can also be a side effect of undue stress.

 Stress-Triggered Fingernail “Habits”